mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/multi-tenancy/quota-management/index.md

 Specifically, the quota set on a top-level DC/OS group (for example, "/dev") is translated to setting the quota limit on the corresponding resource role in Mesos (for example, "dev").
 Additionally, services launched inside a given group are configured to use the resources allocated to the **group role** (for example, "dev"), so that their resource consumption can be limited by the quota defined.

+Quota in DC/OS 2.0 affects how public services are deployed.
+Please see the section below, "Deploying Services to Public Nodes".

 # Prerequisites

 * [DC/OS CLI installed and configured](/mesosphere/dcos/2.0/cli/).